 Make sure that it is clear from the photo why the nominee makes a good portal.
 Your nomination will be rejected if the portal photo violates any of the following guidelines:

-- The photo must be taken by the submitting agent.
+- It must be taken by the submitting agent.

-- The photo must be of good quality.
+- It must be of good quality.
 (Niantic recommends that the photo be taken “during the day at a reasonable distance and that gives an idea for the scale and placement.”)

-- The photo must not contain a live person’s face or shows a group of people near the portal (unless the candidate’s popularity makes it impossible to do so).
+- It must not contain a live person’s face or show a group of people near the portal (unless the candidate’s popularity makes it impossible to do so).

-- The photo shouldn’t be a picture of an image.
+- It shouldn’t be a picture of an image.

-- The photo must not contain a clearly-visible license plate.
+- It must not contain a clearly-visible license plate.

-- The photo must not contain any content which violates the Ingress Terms of Service.
+- It must not contain any content which violates the Ingress Terms of Service.